Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 The bot configuration is held in config/dcsserverbot.ini.
 The following parameters can be used to configure the bot:
 Parameter|Description
 -----------|--------------
 OWNER|The Discord ID of the Bot's owner (that's you!).
-If you don't know your Discord ID, goto "My Account" in Discord, press the ... right of your profile picture and "Copy ID"
+If you don't know your ID, go to your Discord profile, make sure "Developer Mode" is enabled under "Advanced", go to "My Account", press the "..." besides your profile picture and select "Copy ID"
 TOKEN|The token to be used to run the bot.
 Can be obtained at http://discord.com/developers.
 COMMAND_PREFIX|The prefix to be used.
 Default is '.'
 HOST|IP the bot listens on for messages from DCS.
 Default is 127.0.0.1, to only accept internal communication on that machine.